iveskins/hugo-book-blog/content/posts/about-this-site.md

 not sure I could do them again any easier or quicker.

 All the content is kept in one file content-org/all-posts.org.
 It is exported with `C-c C-e H A`.
-Which triggers ox-hugo to make a md file for each Headding in the file.
+Which triggers ox-Hugo to make a md file for each Headding in the file.
 [how to link images](https://ox-hugo.scripter.co/doc/image-links/)